wing5wong/artisan-whs-static/source/_courses/DTA1.md

 type: Level 1 Optional
 description: ""
 maori_title: "DTM2, DTA2 subject to HOF approval."
-background: "Computing skills are an essential requirement for most employment opportunities.
+body: "Computing skills are an essential requirement for most employment opportunities.
 This course concentrates on gaining a base of good practical computing skills and knowledge through a hands-on approach.
 Course content includes, managing computer files, presentation software, incorporating digital media, database applications and spreadsheets, internet research skills and creation of documents for the World Wide Web."
 year: "11"
 credits: "18"
 entry_requirements: ""